dleehr/dplace-vagrant/README.md

 # dplace-vagrant

-A vagrant configuration to deploy a development virtual machine for [D-PLACE](http://github.com/NESCent/dplace-models), using Ubuntu 12.04, Ansible, Postgres, and PostGIS
+A vagrant configuration to deploy a development virtual machine for [D-PLACE](http://github.com/NESCent/dplace-models), using Ubuntu 12.04, Ansible, Postgres, and PostGIS.

 ## Requirements